-Hermione began feeling completely lost in his eyes and in the words that he was saying.
+Hermione abruptly looked up began feeling completely lost in his eyes and in the words that he was saying.
 He was giving her a mere glimpse into what was making him so sad without any details.

 Hermione could no longer keep her hands to herself as she placed soft fingertips to his face… his gorgeous, troubled, sad face.

-Her touch was so loving and tender that it made him close his eyes and desperately want that child of theirs… a child that didn’t even exist except in her teasing and in his dream.
+Her touch was so loving and tender that it made him close his eyes and desperately want that child of theirs, a child that didn’t exist except in her teasing and in his dream.